 6. Content Usability Survey Questions

 The content of your website decides whether or not your website is worth spending time on.
-So, while creating website content, you must ensure that the users get the most accurate information without putting in much effort.
+So, while creating content surveys for the website, you must ensure that the users get the most accurate information without putting in much effort.
 To enhance the user experience, consider incorporating a full-speed stream feature that allows seamless streaming of multimedia content.
 Keep in mind that your users aren’t likely to stick around if they need to watch an instructional video just to figure out how the site works — it's essential to keep things straightforward and remove anything your audience considers unnecessary.
 Effective UX writing is a crucial aspect of ensuring that the content on your website is easily understandable and guides users effortlessly through the desired actions.
-Add these website usability questions in your survey to cover all feedback in terms of content:
+Add these questions of article surveys to your website to cover all feedback in terms of content:

 - How would you rate the effectiveness of the content on our website?